-Results of the field tests from each of the seven sites are presented on the following pages in figures 7 - 20.
-The data from each site are presented in two consecutive figures followed by a table of results for pre- and post-readings of reference standards and photographs of the sensor.
-Panel A of the first figure for each site (7A, 9A, 11A, 13A, 15A, 17A and 19A) displays the time series of the turbidity sensor measurements for the entire deployment.
+Results of the field tests from six of the seven sites are presented on the following pages in figures 7 - 18.
+Results from the field test Offshore Tampa Bay, FL were omitted from the report as the test was compromised during the evaluation.
+The data from the remaining sites are presented in two consecutive figures followed by a table of results for pre- and post-readings of reference standards and photographs of the sensor.
+Panel A of the first figure for each site (7A, 9A, 11A, 13A, 15A, and 17A) displays the time series of the turbidity sensor measurements for the entire deployment.
 Panel B of these figures displays a time series of beam attenuation (BAC) with units of m-1 derived from the SeaTech transmissometer (blue line) overlain with TSS values (black dots) taken from discrete water samples throughout the test.
-TSS samples were collected and the transmissometer cleaned each day of the work-week, but not on weekends.
+TSS samples were collected and the transmissometer cleaned each day of the workweek, but not on weekends.
 The effect of the extra time between cleaning can be seen as apparent increases in BAC at some of sites where biofouling was extensive.
-Panel A of the second figure for each site (8A, 10A, 12A, 14A, 16A, 18A and 20A) displays corresponding temperature (black line) and salinity (red line) at field sites collected by the independently deployed CTD.
+Panel A of the second figure for each site (8A, 10A, 12A, 14A, 16A, and 18A) displays corresponding temperature (black line) and salinity (red line) at field sites collected by the independently deployed CTD.
 Panel B of these figures displays a time series of an independently moored in situ fluorometer (green line) overlaid with POC values (black dots) taken from discrete water samples throughout the test.
 Again, POC samples were collected and the fluorometer cleaned each day of the work-week, but not on weekends.
-The lack of transmissometer and fluorometer data at the USF test site (Figs. 9 & 10) is due to instrument damage resulting from a storm surge at the test site during Tropical Storm Alberto.